-Presently, as per The Annual Report - FY21 of Ministry of Agriculture16 approximately 58% of the Indian workforce is engaged in the agriculture and allied sectors, contributing approx. 18% to India's GDP.
-Though this had gone down to 49.26% in 201117, it has started climbing up in recent years, especially post-Covid-19 pandemic, when due to shortage of opportunities many people went back to their villages, to remain under-employed and were 'counted' as a part of agricultural labour force.
-This marginal change in contribution to GDP, with a large proportion of the work-force continuing to depend on agriculture and allied sectors, the per capita income from agriculture has been declining over the years.
+Presently, as per The Annual Report - FY21 of the Ministry of Agriculture2, approximately, 58 per cent of the Indian workforce is engaged in the agriculture and allied sectors, contributing approx. 18 per cent of India's GDP.
+Though this had gone down to 49.26 per cent in 20113, it has started climbing up in recent years, especially post-COVID -19 pandemic, when due to a shortage of opportunities, many people went back to their villages to remain under-employed and were 'counted' as part of the agricultural labour force.
+With this marginal change in contribution to GDP, with a large proportion of the workforce continuing to depend on agriculture and allied sectors, the per capita income from agriculture has been declining over the years.

-Detailed by Hansmann, H. (1987) Economic Theories of Nonprofit Organizations, Yale Law School https://agricoop.nic.in/sites/default/files/Web%20copy%20of%20AR%20%28Eng%29_7.pdf
+1 Detailed by Hansmann, H. (1987) Economic Theories of Non-profit Organisations, Yale Law School

+2 Available here: https://agricoop.nic.in/sites/default/files/Web%20copy%20of%20AR%20 %28Eng% 29_7.pdf